The original Wigner's-Friend scenarios: Resolution according to Everett

 \section{Resolution according to Everett}

-Hugh Everett presented the first Wigner's-Friend scenario - he spells this out in a preliminary version (the so-called ``long version'') of his PhD thesis at Princeton\cite{sketches,Barrett} in 1956, a half-decade prior to Wigner's publication.
-His purpose was to illustrate, and to resolve, contradictions which arise when two observers are involved (he calls them $A$ and $B$ - nowadays we would call them Alice and Bob).
+It is not widely known that Hugh Everett actually authored the first Wigner's-Friend scenario - he wrote this out in a preliminary version (the so-called ``long version'') of his PhD thesis at Princeton\cite{sketches,Barrett} in 1956, a half-decade prior to Wigner's publication.
+His purpose was to illustrate, and to resolve, contradictions which arise when two observers appear in the wavefunction (he calls them $A$ and $B$ - nowadays we would call them Alice and Bob).

-Observer $A$ conducts his measurement in a closed, isolated room, using a measuring apparatus, and he records his result in a notebook.
+Observer $A$ conducts his measurement in a closed, isolated room,\cite{isolated} using a measuring apparatus, and he records his result in a notebook.
 Observer $B$, isolated from the measurement, is in possession of the initial state of the room and its contents prior to the measurement, and he uses Schr\"{o}dinger's equation (\ie, unitary evolution) to evaluate the post-measurement state, obtaining \Eq{equationSF} for $SA$.
 This version of the contradiction, with its greater attention to detail, is closer to the current conception of the paradox.

 Much later, $B$ enters the room and reads the entry in $A$'s notebook.
 Unlike Wigner, $B$ believes that he alone, being ``external,'' collapsed the wavefunction of $SA$.
 He expects $A$'s gratitude for this action, which (in his view) resolved the ambiguity in the state of $SA$.
 But instead, $A$ rudely rejects $B$'s opinion, asserting that he knew the result from the beginning.
 He further punctures $B$'s ego by pointing out that if $B$ were right, then a third observer could similarly render the current situation an illusion.
 Here, Everett rests his case.